KaranSinghDev/Distributed-Operations-Hub/README.md

 ### 2. Build and Deploy the Cache System

-This project is designed to run without an external Docker Hub account.
+This project is designed to run without an external Docker Hub account for now.

 ```bash
 # In your project root